tyrootechnology/MoPubCustomEventAdSample/README.md

     }
 ```

 You’re finished!
-In order to make sure that all the functions are working properly, please make sure that you test the mediation implementaion prior to release on playstore.
+In order to make sure that all the functions are working properly, please make sure that you test the mediation implementation prior to release on play store.